dhellmann/pymotw/PyMOTW/weakref/index.rst

 :Purpose: Refer to an "expensive" object, but allow it to be garbage collected if there are no other non-weak references.
 :Python Version: Since 2.1

-The weakref module supports weak references to objects.
+The :mod:`weakref` module supports weak references to objects.
 A normal reference increments the reference count on the object and prevents it from being garbage collected.
 This is not always desirable, either when a circular reference might be present or when building a cache of objects that should be deleted when memory is needed.

 References
 ==========

-Weak references to your objects are managed through the ref class.
+Weak references to your objects are managed through the :class:`ref` class.
 To retrieve the original object, call the reference object.

 .. include:: weakref_ref.py
     :literal:
     :start-after: #end_pymotw_header

-In this case, since obj is deleted before the second call to the reference, None is returned.
+In this case, since ``obj`` is deleted before the second call to the reference, the :class:`ref` returns ``None``.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'weakref_ref.py'))